Good photos are the key to selling products. And these clever DIY product photography tips will make your life much easier.

-A sheet of white card is an indispensable tool for your DIY photo studio.
-For one, it will provide a clean, white background to your product shoot.
-If the sheet is big enough, you can use it as a DIY infinity curve.
+A sheet of white card stock or cardboard is a versatile tool for your DIY photo studio.
+First, it provides a clean, white background for your product shoot.
+Plus, if the sheet is big enough, you can use it as a DIY infinity curve.

 You can even save some money and fashion your own bounce card for your flash.
-A sheet of white card is the main ingredient for a DIY version.
-It will also provide a perfect base if you decide to shoot from a top-down perspective.
+A sheet of white card stock is the main ingredient for a DIY version.
+And it also provides a perfect base if you decide to shoot from an overhead perspective.

-This is a great piece of equipment to keep with you.
+White card stock is a great piece of equipment to have around.
 Just remember to keep it clean!

 Are you looking for a creative product background?
 Use glass!
 It offers a reflective surface, adding more detail to your shot.

 A lazy Susan is a turntable used for distributing food.
-It’s also an amazing piece of DIY product photography equipment you can pick up on Amazon.
+It’s also an amazing piece of DIY product photography equipment you can buy on Amazon.

-For example, add a cloth tape measure to the bottom of the lazy Susan.
-Place the white card on the surface.
-Start with zero facing the camera.
-Take a photograph and spin it 0.5cm for every shot.
-You photograph the product from all angles and turn it into a 360° video.
+Start at zero inches (or cm) facing the camera.
+And take a photo and spin it 0.2 inches (0.5 cm) for every shot.
+You can photograph the product from all angles and turn it into a 360-degree video!

-This will give you a smooth-turning product people cannot take their eyes off.
-Read our full 360 product photography article for a step-by-step guide!
+This will give you a smooth-turning product shot people can’t take their eyes off.
+You can read our full 360 product photography article for a step-by-step guide!

 A shower curtain is a low-cost item that can be used in many ways for DIY photography projects.

-Do you need a lightbox for your product photos?
+Do you need a DIY lightbox for your product photos?
 Turn a medium to small-sized table upside down.
-Now drape the PVC shower curtain over the top of the upturned legs, and you have a lightbox!
+Then drape the PVC shower curtain over the top of the upturned legs, and you have a lightbox!

-The PVC acts as a diffuser and creates a soft, even light when used with a softbox or daylight balanced light source.
+The PVC acts as a diffuser and creates a soft, even light when used with a daylight-balanced light source.
 For diffusing natural light, drape the shower curtain in front of a window.
-You can use it as an infinity curve too.
+You can use it as an infinity curve, too.

 Patterns and dirt can affect the light, giving you patterned shadows.
-For perfect product images, make sure the shower curtain is white and clean.
-Something like the Heavy Duty PEVA Shower Curtain Liner works very well.
+So ensure the shower curtain is white and clean for perfect product images.
+Something like the Amazon Basics PEVA Shower Curtain Liner works very well.

 Natural light is abundant and free.
 It’s also the best lighting source to use for product photography.

 Photographing products at different times of the day will produce distinct effects.
-For a warm glow, take photos towards the evening.
+For a warm glow, take photos closer to the evening.
 For a cool tone, take pictures early in the morning.

 Try using a window with frosted glass.
 The texture will add a diffused, softer light to your product photography.
-If you do not have textured glass, go for the draped shower curtain to provide that diffused look.
+If you do not have textured glass, drape a shower curtain (Tip #5) to provide that diffused look.

-If you want a clean look, set up your product shoot on a white background sweep (a large sheet of paper will do!) next to a large window.
-Use the light coming through the window with the homemade DIY reflectors.
-This will bounce the light back into the scene, eliminating any harsh shadows.
+If you want a clean look, set up your product shoot on a large white bedsheet or sheet of cardbaord (instead of a pricey background sweep).
+Use the light coming through the window with the homemade DIY reflectors (Tip #2).
+These will bounce the light back into the scene, eliminating harsh shadows.

 Not all product photography needs a studio to take high-quality photographs.
 Sometimes, a natural environment is vital for lifestyle product images.

-There are many types of product photography that work best with a more nature-inspired aesthetic.
-Health care products, outdoor items, and food products are a few.
+Many types of product photography work best with a more nature-inspired aesthetic.
+Healthcare products, outdoor items, and food products are a few.

-The best thing is, the outside world is free.
-You have a range of different product photography backgrounds (you may need to scout a little beforehand).
-You have plenty of free, natural light, and you can take as much time as you need.
+The best thing is the outside world is free.
+You have a wide range of product photography backgrounds (you may need to scout a little beforehand).
+You have plenty of free, natural light.
+And you can take as much time as you need!

 For food product images, a white background is less important.
 It’s more about setting up a realistic atmosphere.